The Good Demons

-The Good Demons (Los buenos demonios) is a 2017 Cuban drama film directed by Gerardo Chijona from the screenplay written by Daniel Díaz Torres and based on the novel Algún demonio by Alejandro Hernández.
+The Good Demons (Los buenos demonios) is a 2017 Cuban drama film directed by Gerardo Chijona.
+The screenplay, written by Daniel Díaz Torres, is based on the novel Algún demonio by Alejandro Hernández.
 It follows Tito, a 23 year old with a car and a secret.
 While his neighbors see him as a respectable, educated young man earning an income as a taxi driver, the reality is much more insidious.
 The film premiered at the 2017 International Festival of New Latin American Cinema in Havana.